 SPC Foundation’s Titan Achievement Grant (formerly Innovation Grant) Initiative was launched in 2011 to support the college’s efforts to improve student success.
 The initiative provides the financial resources needed to bring to life the creative ideas of SPC faculty, staff and students.
 These projects broaden the scope of the curriculum, deepen the college experience and advance student achievement.
-The Foundation has awarded close to $400,000 since the inception of the initiative.
+The Foundation has awarded more than $500,000 since the inception of the initiative.
 Titan Achievement Grant winners are carefully selected by a committee comprised of SPC and community representatives.

 Funded by the SPC Foundation’s generous donors the possibilities for achievement are endless!